scikit-learn/sklearn-docbuilder/README.md

 Usage
 -----

-- Install Apache Libcloud, SaltStack 0.17.2 or later and paramiko (preferably in a virtualenv):
+- Install the script dependencies (preferably in a virtualenv):

-    pip install salt paramiko apache-libcloud
+    pip install -r requirements.txt

   Apache Libcloud is used to check the status and start a Rackspace cloud server dedicated to monitoring the master branch of the project and building